 We all like to think of ourselves as utterly unique.
 We aren’t.
-As the founding fathers of psychology, Freud, Carl Jung, etc discovered there are a number of rocks in which all humanity is built upon.
+As the founding fathers of psychology, Freud, Carl Jung, etc discovered there are a number of rocks upon which all humanity is built upon.
 Our unconscious psyches are privy to these biases and smart digital marketing will use these biases to devise a more effective digital marketing plan.

 Building trust will be a cornerstone of consumer behaviour psychology

-One of the first things that any self respecting marketer needs to build up is trust.
+One of the first things that any self-respecting marketer needs to build up is trust.
 If people don’t trust your brand, you’re going to lose out.
 So how can you build up some credibility?

 You need to show people titles, achievements, recommendations as these will help build up your brand as one that can be trusted.
-If you’re creating an image to sell a brand use the image of someone who looks trustworthy and reliable.
+If you’re creating an image to sell a brand, use the image of someone who looks trustworthy and reliable.

 For example, people loved former US President Barack Obama because he looked trustworthy, he looked kind, he looked like he cared and he said all the right things.
 The image Obama projected allowed him to drop bombs on the middle east at a record rate.

-With marketing and with life, People cannot see past the image.
+With marketing and with life, people cannot see past the image.
 If you’re selling something, use someone who looks trustworthy, use someone who is good-looking, use someone who smiles at the camera and you can literally sell the masses anything.

 Social proof is key to psychology and marketing

-Basically what I’m talking about here is “the sheep effect!”
+Basically, what I’m talking about here is “the sheep effect!”
 Once you get a few people to like something the rest will follow like a dutiful pack of sheep.

 Marketing psychology will utilise the scarcity principle and the sense of urgency tactic